 Swimming Specific Exercises

+Of course a swimmer wants swimming specific exercises.
 Every athlete wants to use exercises and training methods that are going to give them the most bang for their buck.
-For a sport as unique as swimming, this seems even more important.
+Certainly, in a sport as unique as swimming, this seems even more important.

 It seems like common-sense that sport specific exercises are needed.
 However, even in elite level swimmers, the key is to find the proper blend of general and specific exercises.

 An elite competitive swimmer is like any other athlete.
-They need a good foundation of general strength and coordination throughout the entire body.
+Therefore, they need a good foundation of general strength and coordination throughout the entire body.
 This base of athleticism is relevant in coordinating general motion and basic physical health.

 Working with elite swimmers in the US and internationally, we see this fact reinforced time and again.
 It impacts the training for a young developing swimmer.
 General strength and athleticism are the foundation.
 They build overall capacity and resiliency to injury.